maziac/DeZog/design/reversedebugging.md

 - a "RETx" (conditional or unconditional) is found

 **Approach A:**
-The current SP is is stored and the transaction log is analyzed until a "RET" is found and the next line contains an SP that is smaller than the original SP.

-Problems:
-- as POP etc. can also modify the SP

-Noch nicht zu Ende gedacht.

-**Approach B:**
 If a "RETx" is found the SP value is stored and the next line is analysed. if SP has been decremented by 2 the RET was executed.
 If so "StepOut" stops otherwise it continues.